Skip to content

 }

-Note that you don't need to do anything special related to tap handling.
-The AutocompleteSearch view handles tap gesture recognition for you.
+You don't need to do anything special to handle taps.
+The AutocompleteSearch view sets up gesture recognition for you, and calls your selection handler when necessary.

 Documentation